carbonplan/cdr-database/methods/metrics.md

 ## Cost

-Project Cost is taken directly from public project offerings.
+Project cost is taken directly from public project offerings.
 Some costs have been modified for accounting consistency, for example, by averaging a range or ensuring that within a category costs are expressed in relation to climate benefits expected over the entire project duration (e.g. for forest projects).

 <!-- prettier-ignore -->
-Costs are expressed per metric tCO₂ and thus, similar to Volume, reflect project lifetimes, some of which are one year, some longer.
+Costs are expressed per metric tCO₂ and thus, similar to volume, reflect project lifetimes, some of which are one year, some longer.
 We did not attempt to validate this metric because the price at which a project offers its product speaks for itself, at least in terms of total cost.
 The stated price in terms of $/tCO₂ depends on several other factors, however, including projects’ estimated volume.
 As reported, the stated price does not reflect project duration, i.e. the reality that a ton of permanently removed carbon is a meaningfully different product than a ton of temporarily removed carbon.
 This makes permanence another important attribute to include in the [comparison of relative project costs](https://carbonplan.org/research/permanence-calculator).

 We are working with collaborators on building domain-specific open source models to assist with cost estimation, e.g. for [direct air capture](https://carbonplan.org/research/dac-calculator) and mineralization.